RiverReports logo

 Grayling: Arctic grayling were introduced to select high lakes and have established self-sustaining populations in several basins.

 Golden trout: The prize.
 Named for their stunning coloration - gold flanks with swaths of red and pink - golden trout exist in few places outside California's High Sierra.
 Wyoming Game and Fish manages over 133 alpine lakes holding golden trout, with the highest concentrations in the Wind River Range.
-Goldens now grow bigger in Wyoming than anywhere else on earth - the world record (28 inches, 11+ pounds) came from Cook Lake in 1948, and the all-tackle length record (53 inches) was set at Golden Lake in 2012.
+Goldens now grow bigger in Wyoming than anywhere else on earth - the world record (28 inches, 11+ pounds) came from Cook Lake in 1948, and Wyoming continues to produce some of the largest golden trout anywhere.

 Known golden trout lakes: Wyoming Game and Fish reports that Leg Lake, Thumb Lake, Windy Lake, Upper Saddlebags Lake, Lower Saddlebags Lake, Lower Tayo Lake, and Coon Lake all hold healthy golden trout populations with fish to 16-19 inches.
 Cook Lake is famous but Upper Cook Lake has been invaded by brook trout.
 Many of the better golden trout lakes are off-trail and require cross-country navigation to reach.